 To answer that question, let’s look at what features your telescope needs to have for you to do astrophotography.

 Your telescope needs to have a mount

-This is so that you can track the objects you want to photograph much easier.
+This will make tracking the objects you want to photograph much easier.
 Remember, the Earth rotates, so you want to capture those slow-moving objects!